jonbirge/logpager/README.md

 # log-pager

 ## Overview
-Lightweight security log forensics and blacklisting web interface, intended to provide a dashboard for threats.
+Lightweight security log inspection and blacklisting web interface, intended to provide a dashboard for threats.
 Displays log events as heatmap using tile plot, allowing user to click on a given period to drill down into the log.
 Performs asynchronous geolocation and reverse DNS resolution.

+Right now this will handle web logs and auth logs, but is designed to easily allow other log types to be added.

 ### Threat intel and blocking
 For each IP in the log, there is a button to pull intel about an IP, including